bugtrons/bugtrons-1/README.md

 > **"Competition makes us faster.
 Collaboration makes us better 💪"**

-We believe in open source for everyone, and coding ability enhances the folks development among communities. 💥
+We believe in open source for everyone, and coding ability enhances the folks development among communities.

-**STRUCTURE:** Three-Tier, Multi-Division contest, and Coding Rounds.
+**STRUCTURE:** Three-Tier, Multi-Division contest, and Coding Rounds 🔥

 See individual show addendums for tier-two multi-division contest, after competed & cleared the round for tier-one.</br>
 </br>